cwlroda/3DFeatNet/Readme.md

 --saveEngine=./TensorRT/model_det_desc.lib
 ```

-If successful, it registers the inference engines in `./TensorRT/` as `model_det_desc.lib` and `model_desc_only.lib`.
+If successful, it registers the inference engine in `./TensorRT/` as `model_det_desc.lib`.
 You can validate the model building by running it with random-valued data:
 ```bash
 trtexec --shapes=in_pointcloud:1x16384x6,in_keypoints:1x16384x3 \
 --loadEngine=./TensorRT/model_det_desc.lib \